Pungyeon/custom-tags-article/README.md

 In this article we will have a look at the Go feature "struct tags", talk about what they are and how they are used.
 Furthermore, we will explore how we can create our own custom tags, to benefit even more from this useful feature.

 So, to start with: What are struct tags?
 Struct tags are a Go feature, which defines a tag for a particular field of a struct.
 In itself, a struct tag is merely text metadata field.
 However, it's quite practical and is commonly used for defining behaviour for a particular field.
-A very common example of this is the `json` tag, use by the `json` package to Marshal and Unmarshal struct fields:
+A very common example of this is the `json` tag, use by the `json` package to marshal and unmarshal struct fields:

 ```go
 type Person struct {